 My Kids' Matters - 3 tips for staying safe outdoors

-What are some of the rules and safety tips my kids have remembered while playing outside?
+Some of the rules and safety tips my kids have remembered while playing outside.
 Read on to hear what they have to say!

 My Family Matters' – Top 3 Tips for Playing it Safe Outside (according to my kids!)